Gosforth RFC

 Gosforth Rugby Football Club is a rugby union team, currently playing in Durham/Northumberland 3 following the club's relegation from Durham/Northumberland 2 at the end of the 2019-20 season.
 The club was originally established in 1877, however in 1996 the club split in two.
-One half, Newcastle Gosforth (now Newcastle Falcons) went on to become the first ever professional rugby union club.
-Newcastle Falcons have been one of the most successful clubs in Northern England with 1 Premiership and 4 domestic cups to their name.
+One half, Newcastle Gosforth (now Newcastle Red Bulls) went on to become the first ever professional rugby union club.
+Newcastle Red Bulls have been one of the most successful clubs in Northern England with 1 Premiership and 4 domestic cups to their name.
 The amateur Gosforth club was founded in the split.

 Their local rivals are Northern Football Club.

 History

 The original Gosforth Football Club was founded in 1877 by a group of Old Boys of Durham School, in whose colours of green and white hoops the club played until the mid-1990s.
 In 1955, the club moved to a new ground at North Road, Gosforth, which was to be its home until 1990.
 During that time and particularly in the late 1970s Gosforth enjoyed tremendous success both on and off the field, winning the John Player Cup in seasons 1975/76 and 76/77.

 In 1990 the club name was changed to Newcastle Gosforth and they moved to Kingston Park.
 Gosforth Rugby Club continued as an amateur side working in partnership with Northumbria University.